Submission guidelines

 Reviewed books must have been published within the last 5 years.

-Submitting Bibliographic Essays and States of the Art:
+Submitting Bibliographical Essays and States of the Art:

 13. In order to promote the academic debate, we leave the door open for the reception of individual bibliographic essays and states of the art, without it being necessarily a regular section in the journal.
 They may be written by one or more authors, even from seminars and research groups, and will analyse at least four works published within the last ten years.
 This section is intended to voice individual and collective positions -in case of research groups or multiple authors- in specific historiographic problems or debates.